2024

 What is Sabbatical Leave?

-A sabbatical leave is a paid period off during which an employee takes a break from their normal job duties at the company.
+A sabbatical leave is a paid period during which employees take a break from their normal job duties at the company.
 It is given after a certain amount of years of service.

 The reason that companies offer sabbatical leaves is that it allows the company to retain its best employees.
 It also gives the employees time to revamp their power and think about new projects and ideas.

-Companies often use sabbatical leave as a way to attract top talent.
-If you want to work at a particular company, then you should ask yourself if they offer sabbatical leave or not.
+Companies often use sabbatical leave to attract top talent.
+If you want to work at a particular company, ask yourself if they offer it and your sabbatical eligibility.

 If they do, make sure that you apply for it.
 It might become one of the most beneficial things you ever do for your career.